Lukerd-29-00/advanced-python/syntax/typing/typing.md

 def listSomething(argument1: int, argument2: str)->typing.List[int]
 ```
 See the square brackets after List?
 That's called a *type parameter*.
 In this case, it indicates that the output is not just a list of anything you want, but specifically a list of integers.
-In most programming languages, this is done with the '\<' and '\>' symbols, but Python decided to break that mold, for no apparent reason.
+In pretty much any other programming language, this is done with the '\<' and '\>' symbols.

 ## Union types
 the typing module has a very useful type called typing.Union.
 It allows the input to be one of several types.
 Let's use it to add type hints to our normalize function from eariler: